Difference between Eminent & Imminent

 · We were unaware of the imminent storm at the night.

-· There is a real threat of imminent violence during public protest.
+· There is a genuine threat of imminent violence during public protest.

 · Dusty wind is a sign of imminent storm.